privacycg/storage-access-headers/README.md

 This proposal uses a new forbidden name for the `Sec-Fetch-Storage-Access` header to prevent programmatic modification of the header value.
 This is primarily for reasons of coherence, rather than security, but there is a security reason to make this choice.
 If a script could modify the value of the header, it could lie to a server about the state of the `storage-access` permission in the requesting context and indicate that the state is `active`, even if the requesting context has not opted in to using the permission grant.
 This could mislead the server into inferring that the request context is more trusted/safe than it actually is (e.g., perhaps the requesting context has intentionally _not_ opted into accessing its cross-site cookies because it cannot conclude it's safe to do so).
 This could lead the server to make different decisions than it would have if it had received the correct header value (`none` or `inactive`).
 Thus the value of this header ought to be trustworthy, so it ought to be up to the user agent to set it.

+### `reuse-for`

+A `retry` header with `reuse-for` enables the embedding document to send subsequent requests to the server with unpartitioned cookies without going through the _`retry`_ flow again.
+Developers who enable the reuse of storage access activation should be aware of the associated risks, such as cross-site request forgery (CSRF) and [cross-site leaks](https://xsleaks.dev/), and only allowlist URLs which expect credentialed cross-site requests and handle them safely.

+* Reusability will stay valid for the lifetime of the embedding document.
+* Only the `allowed-origin` specified in the response is able to reuse the activation.
+* The URLs in the `reuse-for` parameter are resolved by [parsing](https://url.spec.whatwg.org/#concept-url-parser) them with the request’s URL as the [base URL](https://url.spec.whatwg.org/#concept-base-url).
+Example accepted values: "/bar", "bar", "/bar/", "./", "../../../etc/passwd", "/bar.html", "bar.js", "https://embeddee-origin.example/foo/bar".
+Note that "/bar" and "/bar/" are treated as different resources, even though some web servers treat them as the same.
+* The resolved URLs must be same-origin with the request’s URL.
+* When matching a request's URL with a previously specified list of `reuse-for`, to activate storage access, the URL’s query parameters and the URL fragment are ignored.
+* User Agents should ignore the `reuse-for` parameter when wildcards are used in the `allowed-origin` parameter.
+* User Agents should ignore the `reuse-for` parameter when `”null”` is used in the `allowed-origin` parameter.

 ## Privacy considerations

 This proposal simplifies some ways in which developers can use an API that allows access to cross-site data.
 However, it does not meaningfully change the privacy characteristics of the Storage Access API: sites are still able to ask for the ability to access cross-site cookies; user agents are still able to handle those requests how they see fit.